uzeyirce/nym-node-gateway-mode/README.md

 ```bash
 nano /etc/nginx/sites-available/YOURHOSTNAME
 ```
-Copy and paste the following text into the opened page.
-Don't forget to include your hostname.
+Copy and paste the following text into the opened page, ensuring to include your hostname.
 ```bash
 server {
     listen 80;